|Nutrition Facts (per serving)|

-Put all ingredients in a large bowl and stir with a wooden spoon or by hand until you have a soft, ragged looking dough.
 Cover the bowl with plastic wrap and let it stand at room temperature for 12 to 18 hours.
-I've let it go for 24 hours and it was fine.

 Remove the bread and place it on a rack to cool before slicing.

-** I recommend parchment paper for all kinds of baking, but if you don't have it, you can still make this bread.
+- Parchment paper is another recommendation for all kinds of baking, but if you don't have it, you can still make this bread.
 Generously flour a plain cotton kitchen towel (not terrycloth, it will stick).
 Place the dough round on the towel, flour the top, and cover with the ends of the same towel or cover with another towel.
 After the 2 hour rise, flip it over into the hot Dutch oven.

 - This recipe was developed using an enamel-coated cast iron Dutch oven, but a large oven-safe pot with a lid would work.
 There's no need to grease the pot.